junovhs/DirAnalyze/README.md

 ## Development & Contribution

-We welcome contributions!
-This project uses a task-runner to manage its complex, multi-language build process.
-Please familiarize yourself with the `tasks.yaml` file.

-**Key Commands:**

-*   `npm run setup`: Install all necessary tools and dependencies.
-*   `npm run lint`: Check all code for style issues.
-*   `npm test`: Run the complete test suite (unit, architectural, and fuzz tests).
-*   `npm run build`: Create a final, production-ready build in the `/dist` directory.

-Please see `CONTRIBUTING.md` for more detailed guidelines on our development process and how to submit a pull request.

----
+If you'd like to contribute, open an issue or submit a pull request!

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE file for details.